 - “Fairness" is unbiased case selection in the peer review process.
 Cases that fall out of standard medical practice shall be handled in a uniform and standard way between all members of the department.

 - "Professionalism" requires that peer review body decisions conform with standard medical practice and outside expert review.
-WSMA will continue to develop resources for unbiased expert review.
+The WSMA will continue to develop resources for unbiased expert review.

-- Peer review procedures must allow the protections afforded in other statutes that recognize and protect health care providers and facilities from participating in, or refraining from participating in, actions or practices to which they object on the basis of conscience or religion.
+- Peer review procedures must allow the protections afforded in other statutes that recognize and protect health care professionals and facilities from participating in, or refraining from participating in, actions or practices to which they object on the basis of conscience or religion.

 - When "disruptive physician behavior" is cited in peer review sanction, quality of care complaints that are not disruptive must be excluded.
 This is defined in the amendment written by the Senate Law & Justice Committee.